 The general topic of the journal is the human habitat, from the inner details of constructions to spatial planning, including architectural design.
 The journal publishes original theoretical or applied research papers (structured as short communications or full papers) in urbanism (including theoretical and methodological developments, and examples from the practice of urban and spatial planning), architecture (including novel solutions and projects, reviews and theoretical papers), constructions (including constructive solutions, theory and practice of all building sciences and economy of constructions), and connected fields (urban and territorial geography, ecology, sociology, economics, demography etc., with territorial relevance), as well as literature reviews, conference or other event reports, and book reviews.
 The editorial policy focuses on peer-reviewing of submissions, while encouraging an extended panel of contributors from the academia (including outstanding student works), research, practice, administration and other related sector of activities.
 In addition, we strive to provide high-quality artwork, especially for the two disciplines focused on graphical content – architecture and urbanism.
-The journal has a strong international profile, with authors from Algeria, Argentina, Austria, Bangladesh, Belgium, Finland, France, Iran, Italia, Japan, Latvia, Lithuania, Malaysia, Malta, Mexico, Moldova, Nigeria, Norway, Poland, Portogal, Romania, Slovakia, Spain and the UK.
+The journal has a strong international profile, with authors from Algeria, Argentina, Austria, Bangladesh, Belgium, Chile, Finland, France, Iran, Italia, Japan, Latvia, Lithuania, Malaysia, Malta, Mexico, Moldova, Nigeria, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Spain, Thailand, The UK, and Vietnam.

 Taking into account that the journal Urbanism.
 Architecture.
 Constructions does not charge its authors or readers, and its production is a time and resource consuming process based on volunteering, the journal yields to articles that comply to their best with the Author Gudelines, particularly those related to the format of references and in-text citations and refer in the text to all images or tables included.